Finer-Tuning

 Did you know that the human body does not require all of its organs to sustain life?
 Take the gall bladder, for instance.
 While it is not essential for survival, it does significantly enhance the quality of life (as I can personally attest).
 So why would evolution, with its "survival of the fittest" mantra, "care" about that?

 Another example is the stomach.
 Without it, we could still survive, but we would then need to continuously eat small amounts of food.
-Therefore, the inclusion of a stomach enables us to enjoy a hearty meal, followed by relaxation, while our bodies get on with the task of digestion and assimilation without any intervention from us.
+The inclusion of a stomach enables us to enjoy a hearty meal, followed by relaxation, while our bodies get on with the task of digestion and assimilation without any further intervention from us.

 Does that indicate thoughtful planning to you?